 How do we get ourselves to profitability?
 This seems to be the desperate sentiment of most networks in the country that have to grapple with Safaricom’s alleged dominance.

-A few have bit the dust (YU) in the process while the best of survivors have had to resort to the chameleon tactic of changing their colours every few years.
+A few have bitten the dust (most recently, YU) in the process, while the best of survivors have had to resort to the chameleon tactic of changing their colours every few years.

 New owners breathe new life into the dejected ventures of their predecessors, and initially it’s quite fresh and exciting.
 So much so that it entices customers in the green camp to their vivacious camp fires.